r3ksk/hxmrpava/Discover/05_SPA_vs_SAP_IntelligentRPA/README.md

 SAP Process automation is our brand new, flagship citizen process automation tool.
-SAP Intelligent RPA is previous version of LC/NC tool offering that help citizen developers to design and develop automation.
+SAP Intelligent RPA is the previous version of LC/NC tool offering that help citizen developers to design and develop automation.

 This SAP Discovery Center Mission is based on configuring and executing automations using SAP Process Automation tool.